 Through one of our indirect wholly owned subsidiaries, we own a 50% ownership interest in Seaway Crude Pipeline Company ("Seaway").
 The remaining 50% interest is owned by ConocoPhillips.
 Seaway owns a pipeline that carries mostly imported crude oil from a marine terminal at Freeport, Texas, to Cushing, Oklahoma, and from a marine terminal at Texas City, Texas, to refineries in the Texas City and Houston, Texas, areas.
 The Seaway Crude Pipeline Company Partnership Agreement provides for varying participation ratios throughout the life of the Seaway partnership.
 From June 2002 through May 2006, we receive 60% of revenue and expense of Seaway.
 Thereafter, we will receive 40% of revenue and expense of Seaway.
+During the six months ended June 30, 2004 and 2003, we received distributions from Seaway of \$15.9 million and \$10.7 million, respectively.

 In August 2000, TE Products entered into agreements with Panhandle Eastern Pipeline Company ("PEPL"), a former subsidiary of CMS Energy Corporation, and Marathon Ashland Petroleum LLC ("Marathon") to form Centennial Pipeline LLC ("Centennial").
 Centennial owns an interstate refined petroleum products pipeline extending from the upper Texas Gulf Coast to central Illinois.
 Through February 9, 2003, each participant owned a one-third interest in Centennial.
-On February 10, 2003, TE Products and Marathon each acquired an additional interest in Centennial from PEPL for \$20.0 million each, increasing their ownership percentages in Centennial to 50% each.
-During the quarter ended March 31, 2004, TE Products invested \$1.0 million in Centennial, which is included in the equity investment balance at March 31, 2004.
+On February 10, 2003, TE Products and Marathon each acquired an additional 16.7% interest in Centennial from PEPL for \$20.0 million each, increasing their ownership percentages in Centennial to 50% each.
+During the six months ended June 30, 2004, TE Products invested \$1.5 million in Centennial, which is included in the equity investment balance at June 30, 2004.

 On January 1, 2003, TE Products and Louis Dreyfus Energy Services L.P. ("Louis Dreyfus") formed Mont Belvieu Storage Partners, L.P. ("MB Storage").
 TE Products and Louis Dreyfus each own a 50% ownership interest in MB Storage.
 The purpose of MB Storage is to expand services to the upper Texas Gulf Coast energy marketplace by increasing pipeline throughput and the mix of products handled through the existing system and establishing new receipt and delivery connections.
 MB Storage is a service-oriented, fee-based venture with no commodity trading activity.
 TE Products operates the facilities for MB Storage.
 Effective January 1, 2003, TE Products contributed property and equipment with a net book value of \$67.1 million to MB Storage.
 Additionally, as of the contribution date, Louis Dreyfus had invested \$6.1 million for expansion projects for MB Storage that TE Products was required to reimburse if the original joint development and marketing agreement was terminated by either party.
-This deferred liability was also contributed and converted to the capital account of Louis Dreyfus in MB Storage.
+This deferred liability was also contributed and credited to the capital account of Louis Dreyfus in MB Storage.